jerivas/mezzanine-vps/README.md

 - Vanilla `gunicorn` is used instead of the the deprecated `gunicorn_django`.
 - You don't need to host your repos in external sites (GitHub, Bitbucket).
 The contents are transferred directly from your dev machine to the server.
+- You can upload files to the server via rsync instead of git (in case your project is not under VCS).
 - You don't need to know which port Gunicorn is going to use, because the connection from Nginx is to a socket file.
 - Operations using sudo only require you to type the password once.
 - Invalid requests (hosts other than `ALLOWED_HOSTS`) are blocked on Nginx level.